Vindicta-Team/Vindicta-Docs/docs/dedicated-server-setup.md

 **Instead you just need to load Vindicta as a mod through -mod command line parameter, and that's it!**

-**Clients need the addon to to play on your server too!
+**Clients need the addon to play on your server too!
 DO NOT load it as sever-side mod.**

 If you absolutely need the mission pbo files and the way above does not work for you, you can get the mission files at our [github releases page](https://github.com/Sparker95/Vindicta/releases). **But you and all clients must load the addon anyway**.